ItsShadowCone/CuberiteMaze/README.md

 # CuberiteMaze
-A Cuberite plugin that generates a maze
+A Cuberite plugin that generates random mazes using Kruskal's algorithm